 Habitat 67 is a perfect example of how architecture goes beyond just bricks and mortar.
 It’s a place where dreams come to life and communities thrive.

-All it takes is a little flexibility and a good understanding of the climate to position the buildings like Safdie!
+All it takes is a little flexibility to arrange the blocks and a good understanding of the climate to position the buildings just right, like Safdie did!
 You can even save on costs by using a similar on-site prefabrication technique, like, seriously, anything is possible!

 External Resources: